tekperfect/TerraForm-Docsify/Lessons/02-TF-Files.md

 Pros:

-* Don't have to worry about accidently tracking your credentials
+* Don't have to worry about accidentally tracking credentials
 * Fast
-* Persistant \ Don't have to reassign
+* Persistent \ Don't have to reassign

 Cons:

 * Not easily reproducible with others
-* Can't work with other credentials [Unless you use profiles]
+* Can't work with other credentials [Unless profiles are used]

 <!-- tabs:end -->

-After we specify the provider go ahead and run `terraform init`, so terraform can download all the aws plugins.
-Then run `terraform apply` to make sure your keys are correct.
-Then we will create an instance, so again refer to the documentation we know the rescource name is `aws_instance` and we learn the required pieces of information needed here is the ami and instance_type, So lets go to the aws console and go through the steps to create an [instance](https://us-west-1.console.aws.amazon.com/ec2/v2/home?region=us-west-1#LaunchInstanceWizard:)
+After we specify the provider go ahead and run `terraform init`, so Terraform can download all the AWS plugins.
+Then run `terraform apply` to make sure the keys are correct.
+Then we will create an instance, so again, refer to the documentation.
+We know the rescource name is `aws_instance`, and we learn the required pieces of information needed here is the ami and instance_type.
+So let's go to the AWS console and go through the steps to create an [instance](https://us-west-1.console.aws.amazon.com/ec2/v2/home?region=us-west-1#LaunchInstanceWizard:).

 ![Machine Image](../images/ami.png)

 ![Instance Type](../images/instance_type.png)

-Now that we know both the `instance_type` and `ami`, let's apply iy:
+Now that we know both the `instance_type` and `ami`, let's apply it:

 ```json
 resource "aws_instance" "web-server" {